Elliot James Reay: 2024–present: All This To Say I Love You

-Reay was announced as the opening act to American singer-songwriter Benson Boone's American Heart World Tour, opening for the first half of the North American leg of the tour.
-Reay announced he would be rejoining Boone as the opening act for the European leg of the tour.
+Reay was an opening act to American singer-songwriter Benson Boone's American Heart World Tour, opening for the first half of the North American leg and for the UK and European leg of the tour.

 Style

 Reay's music is rooted in the sound, style, and sentiment of 1950s and 1960s music—both in how it sounds and how it's presented.

-Reay has cited several artists as his inspirations, including Roy Orbison, Elvis Presley, Eddie Cochran, Buddy Holly, Richie Valens, and Billy Fury.
+Reay has cited several artists as his inspirations, including Roy Orbison, Elvis Presley, Eddie Cochran, Buddy Holly, Ritchie Valens, and Billy Fury.
 Reay's songs often feature vintage chord progressions common in early rock 'n' roll, vocals reminiscent of 50s crooners, and live instrumentation like guitar, real drums, tambourine and horns.

 Elliot James Reay at a mall show event in Manila, Philippines.

 During performances, Reay wears vintage-style outfits, such as bowling shirts, leather jackets, and high-waisted trousers, purchased in thrift stores.
 Reay has cited classic film stars such as James Dean, Alain Delon, and Marlon Brando as inspiration for what he wears and how he presents himself.
 Reay styles his hair in a quiff, echoing the iconic pompadour hairstyle worn in the 1950s and 1960s by early rock 'n' roll and movie stars such as Elvis Presley and James Dean.

-While known to be an Elvis fan, and having been portrayed as Gen Z's Elvis Presley, Reay himself has said: "I’m not trying to be Elvis… I’m just influenced by him."
-Regarding his single "I Think They Call this Love", Reay has furthermore stated that "People thinking the song was a cover of Elvis was interesting to me because while it is indeed flattering, I personally don’t think it sounds like Elvis.
-I know his fanbase very well and they’re very hardcore in saying nothing can be as good as Elvis, which I completely agree with because Elvis was Elvis.
-I’m not Elvis, I’m something different."
+While known to be an Elvis fan, and having been portrayed as Gen Z's Elvis Presley, Reay himself has said: "I'm not trying to be Elvis...
+I'm just influenced by him."
+Regarding his single "I Think They Call this Love", Reay has furthermore stated that "People thinking the song was a cover of Elvis was interesting to me because while it is indeed flattering, I personally don't think it sounds like Elvis.
+I know his fanbase very well and they're very hardcore in saying nothing can be as good as Elvis, which I completely agree with because Elvis was Elvis.
+I'm not Elvis, I'm something different."

 Despite the vintage sound Reay has established with his music, he wants to keep the message of his songs current, using modern language with references and nods to the past.
 Reay stated "I like to maintain a good mixture of old-school love with the language of today that connects it well".